Vinayak Damodar Savarkar: Ratnagiri years under restrictions

 On 2 May 1921, the Savarkar brothers were transferred from Andaman to mainland India with Vinayak being sent to a jail in Ratnagiri, and Ganesh to Bijapur Jail.
-During his incarceration in Ratnagiri jail in 1922, Vinayak wrote his "Essentials of Hindutva" that formulated his theory of Hindutva.
-Ganesh (Babarao) Savarkar was unconditionally released from jail in 1922.
+During his incarceration in Ratnagiri jail, Vinayak wrote Essentials of Hindutva that formulated the political ideology of Hindutva.
+Ganesh Savarkar was unconditionally released from jail in 1922.
 On 6 January 1924 Vinayak was released, but was restricted to Ratnagiri District.
-Soon after his release, he started working on the consolidation of Hindu society or Hindu Sangathan.
+Soon after his release, he shifted his work towards Hindu nationalism.
 The colonial authorities provided a bungalow for him and he was allowed visitors.
 He also received a pension of 60 rupees a month from the British government.
 Nathuram Godse, who later assassinated Gandhi, met Savarkar for the first time as a nineteen-year-old in 1929.
 Savarkar became a prolific writer during his years of restricted freedom in Ratnagiri.
 His publishers, however, needed to have a disclaimer that they were wholly divorced from politics.
 Savarkar remained restricted to Ratnagiri district until 1937.
 At that time, he was unconditionally released by the newly elected government of Bombay presidency.